Analysis | Public health recommendations are another opportunity for partisan performances

 “It’s a good day for freedom.
 Joe Biden realizes that the president doesn’t have the authority to institute a mask mandate.
 For that matter, neither does Governor Noem,” the office responded in a statement, “which is why she has provided her citizens with the full scope of the science and trusted them to make the best decisions for themselves and their loved ones."

-There’s some evidence to suggest that the current spike in coronavirus cases was initiated by a massive motorcycle rally held in Sturgis, S.D. in August.
+There’s evidence to suggest that the current spike in coronavirus cases was initiated by a massive motorcycle rally held in Sturgis, S.D., in August.
 Noem enthusiastically welcomed the event.

 Again, it’s not necessarily the case that Noem’s response to the pandemic isn’t heartfelt any more than Cruz’s isn’t.
 She does clearly recognize, though, that there’s political value in being seen as prioritizing individual liberty over mandates, whatever the cost to her constituents.